×

 When we asked people living in The Algarve about club and activities where newcomers can meet others, they responded:

 "Expats in The Algarve often join clubs and activities such as golf, tennis, sailing, and other outdoor activities.
 Expats can also join local language classes, book clubs, and other social activities.
 Additionally, many expats join local expat groups and meetups to connect with other expats in the area.
 Other ways that expats meet people in The Algarve, Portugal include attending local festivals and events, joining local sports teams, and attending church services.
-Additionally, many expats find that simply striking up conversations with locals in cafes, bars, and other public places is a great way to meet people and make friends," said one expat in The Algarve.
+Additionally, many expats find that simply striking up conversations with locals in cafes, bars, and other public places is a great way to meet people and make friends," commented one expat who made the move to The Algarve.

 AGS Worldwide Movers